vim-scripts/chapa/README.rst

 After trying other plugins that were supposed to achieve this objective (and fail) I decided to write it on my own.

-No need to have VIM compiled with Python support since this plugin uses pure VIM syntax.
+No need to have VIM compiled with Python or Ruby support since this plugin uses pure VIM syntax.

 2. Usage